 Hooks: Amazon has a box of 500 assorted hooks.
 And they come in a plastic box (that you can use as a container for one of your kits!
 (Yes sharp hooks are allowed in US Operation Christmas Child shoeboxes, just like scissors, needles and pins are allowed.
-Not loose of course, that’s why they would be in our container.)
+Not loose of course, that’s why they would be enclosed in the container or pill bottle.)

-Fishing Line: I found fishing line at Amazon.
+Fishing Line: I found lots of fishing line at Amazon.
 Here is a 450 yard spool, but other sized spools and weights are available.